 PS, you’ll also love these Caramel Cheesecake Cookies!

-- Combine sugar, flour, baking powder and salt.
+- In a medium mixing bowl combine sugar, flour, baking powder and salt.

 - Gradually add dry mixture to wet until just moist.

-- Lightly grease the pan with baking spray
+- Lightly grease loaf pans with baking spray

-- Pour 1/2 of batter into loaf pan.
+- Pour half of batter into loaf pan.

-- Combine cream cheese, sugar, and egg.
+- In a medium mixing bowl or stand mixer, combine cream cheese, sugar, and egg.
 Top just the center of the mixture in loaf pan with cream cheese mixture.

-- Pour remaining batter into the loaf pan.
+- Pour remaining batter into the loaf pan allowing room for rise.

 - Add a stripe of caramel sauce to the top of the batter and swirl with a knife.

-- Bake 45 minutes or until toothpick comes out “clean” with the exception of a little cream cheese 😉
+- Bake 50 minutes or until toothpick comes out "clean" with the exception of a little cream cheese.